Connecting to Google Analytics

 Google Analytics is a free web analytics service by Google that tracks and reports website traffic.

-Data integration: Skyvia supports importing data from Google Analytics to other applications, exporting its data to CSV files, and replicating G Suite data to relational databases.
+Data integration: Skyvia supports importing data from Google Analytics to other applications, exporting its data to CSV files, and replicating Google Analytics data to relational databases.

 Backup: Skyvia Backup DOES NOT support Google Analytics backup.